adolfintel/DozeOff/README.md

 DozeOff automatically disables Doze when the system is booted on your rooted device, simple as that.

+On Android 12L and newer, DozeOff will also disable Phantom Process Killing.

-In addition to disabling Doze, you can also optionally keep the CPU and WiFi awake at all times, but this will drain the battery very quickly.
+You can also choose keep the CPU and WiFi awake at all times, but this will drain the battery very quickly.

 ## Download